Links on Android Authority may earn us a commission. Learn more.

 Disney Plus launched with a ton of films to watch from its Marvel Cinematic Universe.
 Marvel’s MCU first launched in 2008 with Iron Man.
 Since then, over 20 films in the MCU have been huge box office hits.
 Most of these films are have made their way to Disney Plus.

 Read more: Upcoming Disney Plus Marvel TV shows

 You can also check out a number of non-MCU movies featuring Marvel characters on Disney Plus as well.
 They include several of the X-Men films and the 2005 and 2015 adaptations of The Fantastic Four.
 However, none of them made our top 10 list.
-Finally, you can check out the recently launched MCU TV shows on Disney Plus, including WandaVision, and The Falcon and The Winter Soldier, with more coming in the next few years.
+Finally, you can check out the recently launched MCU TV shows on Disney Plus, including WandaVision, The Falcon and The Winter Soldier, and Loki, with more coming in the next few years.